sunpy/sunpy.org/project/roadmap.rst

 *******

 Spectra are a vital missing data object in the sunpy core library.
-Such a data object should support ingesting data files but also some of the common tasks such as fitting.
+Such a data object should support ingesting data files but also some of the common tasks performed on them such as fitting.
-Thankfully, significant development has been performed by the astropy community in the `specutils package <https://specutils.readthedocs.io/en/stable/>`__ though it is not yet stable.
+Thankfully, significant development has been performed by the astropy community in the `specutils package <https://specutils.readthedocs.io/en/stable/>`__ which provides data objects for 1d spectra as well as spectra collections and spectral cubes. though it is not yet stable.
 We aim to work with the astropy community to build spectrum support that can be utilized for solar spectra.

 Multi-dimensional data sets